Here’s some information on how to adopt a kid.

 There are over 70,000 children in the U.S. foster care system whose birth parents’ rights have been terminated and are available for adoption, according to the FY 2018 AFCARS Report.
 Many foster kids have experienced trauma in the past, and need a caring, forgiving home to provide them with the fresh start they are so desperate for.

-Adopting from foster care is very affordable and often free.
+Adopting foster care is very affordable and often free.
 It usually totals less than $3,000 in legal and home study fees, and many states will subsidize this.
-In addition, children classified as “special needs” may be eligible for an ongoing stipend for meeting their needs, including counseling and child care.
+Also, children classified as “special needs” may be eligible for an ongoing stipend for meeting their needs, including counseling and child care.
 Children adopted through foster care may be eligible for free healthcare in the form of Medicare.
 Many may also receive college assistance or even free college tuition!

 You do not need to be married or wealthy to adopt from foster care.
 In fact, single-parent families accounted for around 28 percent of adoptions from foster care in 2018, according to the AFCARS Report.
 You do, however, need to be over 21 years old and able to provide an environment where children can grow physically, mentally, and emotionally.
 Financially, you need to be able to support yourself without adoption assistance.